learn-academy-2022-bravo/bravo-lecture-examples/rails_routes_views_controllers_params.md

 # Instance Variable
-The instance variable is declared in the method associated with the view and can be called in the view
+The instance variable is declared in the method associated with the view and can be called in the view.
+Instance variables re very powerful as they are accessible to the entire class and therefore all of the views associated with that same controller.
+Naming conventions with Instance variables are very important.

 ```ruby
  def truck_menu